Nora Daza: Private life

 Daza's son, Sandy Daza, is a chef and restaurateur specializing in Filipino and Thai cuisines.
 He has hosted television cooking shows and has written books and articles on cooking and baking.
 Daza's other son, Bong Daza, is a food entrepreneur specializing in processed meats and fish.
 He is the estranged husband of Miss Universe 1969 winner Gloria Diaz.
 He ran for vice-mayor of Makati in 1998 but lost in the elections.
 Her granddaughter Isabelle Daza is also a TV host.
 Her grandson Turs is also a TV host and a VJ on MYX Channel.

 Personal life

-She was married to Gabriel "Boy" Daza, Jr. She was survived by her children Gabriel "Bong" Daza III, Inquirer Lifestyle food columnist Alejandro "Sandy" Daza, Mariles Daza-Enriquez, Stella Daza-Belda and Nina Daza-Puyat; and grandchildren Arturo "Turs" Daza, Ali Daza, Joseph Puyat, Gio Puyat, Billie Puyat, Mario Puyat, Bolo Belda, Franco Daza, Bettina Belda, Toby Belda, Danielle Daza, Isabelle Daza, Ava Daza, Raphael Daza, Eduardo Taylor and Rodrigo Enriquez.
+She was married to Gabriel "Boy" Daza, Jr. whom she met in university.

+She was survived by her children Gabriel "Bong" Daza III, Inquirer Lifestyle food columnist Alejandro "Sandy" Daza, Mariles Daza-Enriquez, Stella Daza-Belda and Nina Daza-Puyat; and grandchildren Arturo "Turs" Daza, Ali Daza, Joseph Puyat, Gio Puyat, Billie Puyat, Mario Puyat, Bolo Belda, Franco Daza, Bettina Belda, Toby Belda, Danielle Daza, Isabelle Daza, Ava Daza, Raphael Daza, Eduardo Taylor and Rodrigo Enriquez.